 A central focus of our work is coupling numerical simulations (e.g., Navier-Stokes solvers) with deep learning algorithms.
 An overview talk outlining some of our differentiable physics approaches can be found here:

 Our Lagrangian approach for learning in unstructured mesh settings can be found here:

 We’re additionally working on spatio-temporal (i.e. 4D) generative adversarial networks (GANs) for fluid simulations:

 Our SIGGRAPH paper on flow descriptors from convolutional neural networks (numerical-viscosity-aware) for fluid flow:

-For fun – here’s also an older animation I did with our fluid control algorithm and Blender:
+For fun, here’s also an older animation which I created with our fluid control algorithm and Blender: